-- To clean or not to clean? – Some people recommend cleaning your gourds as soon as you’ve harvested them to reduce/prevent molding.
-Molding can effect the coloration on the inner shell.
-We think it leaves a more interesting burl wood pattern so we didn’t bother to clean ours.
-If you do want to clean yours, hot soapy water or a bleach-water solution should work.
+Personally, we think molding leaves a more interesting burl wood pattern so we didn’t bother to clean ours.
+If you do want to clean your bottle gourds, use hot soapy water or a bleach-water solution.

 V. Drying & Storing Bottle Gourds

 Are you drying bottle gourds to save their seeds to plant next year?
 If so, you’ll want to dry them in a location that won’t get too cold (as in far below freezing).
 A garage, laundry room, or storage room will work – just put some newspaper or paper towels under them to prevent a mess.

 Freezing temps can cause bottle gourd seeds to rupture since there’s still moisture inside them as the gourd dries.
 If the seeds freeze and rupture, this means you won’t have viable seeds next year.
 Repeated freezing and thawing will effect gourd seed viability too.

 B. Drying bottle gourds for decoration & art

 As the skin on the outside of the bottle gourd starts to rot and mold and the interior “guts” decompose, bottle gourds don’t have a very pleasant smell.
 (It’s like a rotting squash smell.)

 Ideally, you can just leave your bottle gourds outside in the field/garden to dry.
 If not, put them in your garage or a shed – but do NOT pile them on top of each other.
 Instead, lay your bottle gourds out one layer deep so that air circulates around them.